Athavar/Athavar.FFXIV.Plugin/README.md

 - `AutoSpear`: Catch fishes during spearfishing by name
 - `CraftQueue`: Tool to verify crafting rotations and queue crafts
 - `Dps`: Damage meter without the use of ACT.
-Note: Dot&Hot are not correctly assigned to players
+Note: Dot&Hot are assigned to players by potency of current target status effects.
+Buffs and gear are not taken into account.
 - `Instancinator`: Open window for fast instance change on aetheryte
 - `Macro`: Save and run unlimited Text macros
 - `Yes`: Auto Yes or select for Dialog windows